Payments Developer Guide

 4. The acquiring bank transfers funds to the issuing bank.

-A void cancels a capture or credit request that was submitted but not yet processed by the processor.
+A void cancels a capture or credit request that you submitted to

-Capture and credit requests are usually submitted once a day.
+but has not already been submitted to your processor.
+Capture and credit requests are usually submitted to your processor once a day, so your window for successfully voiding a capture or credit request is small.
 A void request is declined when the capture or credit request has already been sent to the processor.

 After a void is processed, you cannot credit or capture the funds.
 You must perform a new transaction to capture or credit the funds.
 Further, when you void a capture, a hold remains on the authorized funds.
 If you are not going to re-capture the authorization,